mongodb/specifications/source/transactions/transactions.rst

 **Changelog**
 -------------

+:2019-05-13: Add support for maxTimeMS on transaction commit, MaxTimeMSExpired
+             errors on commit are labelled UnknownTransactionCommitResult.
 :2019-02-19: Add support for sharded transaction recoveryToken.
 :2019-02-19: Clarify FAQ entry for not retrying commit on wtimeout
 :2019-01-18: Apply majority write concern when retrying commitTransaction